Year 10 GCSE Sport Science

 They found that there are three different types of energy drinks: isotonic, hypotonic and hypertonic.

 They had an amazing time in the food tech room to be able to do a practical and to be able to work in a team.
+Lots of great ideas and application of knowledge from theory lessons.

 Hello Yellow Day